What is the Future Value of Annuity Due?

 Relevance and Uses

 The future value of an annuity due is another expression of the TVM, the money received today can be invested now that will grow over the period of time.
 One of its striking applications is in the calculation of the premium payments for a life insurance policy.
 It also finds application in the calculation of provident fund where the monthly contribution from the salary acts as the periodic payment.
 The future value of annuity grows based on the stated discount rate, as such the higher discount rate the higher will be the future value of the annuity.

-This has been a guide to the Future Value of Annuity Due Formula.
-Here we learn how to calculate the future value of an annuity due using its formula along with some practical examples and downloadable excel template.
+This has been a guide to the Future Value of Annuity Due and its meaning.
+Here we learn how to calculate the FV of an annuity due using its formula along with some practical examples and downloadable excel template.
 You may learn more about Financial Modeling from the following articles –